alex010x/Wikipedia-place-app-test/README.md

 All dependencies are composed at the app entry point in WikipediaPlaceApp and injected top-down.
 No singletons are used except URLSession.shared as the default session.

 ## Testability
 All use cases, services, and repositories are hidden behind protocols.
+URLSession is abstracted via `URLSessionDataProtocol` to allow mock network responses in unit tests.

-URLSession is abstracted via `URLSessionDataProtocol` to allow mock network responses in unit tests `LocationCoordinator`, ViewModels, UseCases, Repositories, `ErrorHandler`, `DeeplinkService` and `NavigationController` all have dedicated unit test suites.
+`LocationCoordinator`, ViewModels, UseCases, Repositories, `ErrorHandler`, `DeeplinkService` and `NavigationController` all have dedicated unit test suites.

 The coordinator ensures navigation logic is testable without involving any SwiftUI views.

 Two separate entry points are defined: one for the app and one for the test suite.
 This prevents the app from launching during test execution and ensures accurate code coverage tracking.

 ## Accessibility